LilNut788/Bot-Policy-kyokoa-/README.md

-# Bot-Policy-kyokoa-

-OF SERVICE FOR kyokoa BOT.md
-TERMS OF SERVICE FOR kyokoa BOT
+OF SERVICE FOR kyokoa BOT.md TERMS OF SERVICE FOR kyokoa BOT

 Service Agreement